Salehziad/pokemon-go/README.md

    docker-compose up
 1. After the containers are up and running, you can access Swagger documentation at http://localhost:8080/pokemon-api-docs.

-To use the APIs, you need to log in with the following details:
+To access our APIs, please follow these steps to log in with the provided credentials:

-Email: 'admin@pokemon.go'
+- **Email**: 'admin@pokemon.go'
-Name: 'admin'
+- **Password**: 'admin-pokemongo'

-In Swagger, click on the "Authorize" button and fill in the "Bearer" field with the access token obtained after logging in.
+After successfully logging in, navigate to the Swagger interface, where you will find an "Authorize" button.
+Click on it and fill in the "Bearer" field with the access token you obtain upon logging in.

 ## Running Tests